google/ExoPlayer/extensions/ima/README.md

 player instance.
 Finally, it is important to call `ImaAdsLoader.release()` when playback of the content/ads has finished and will not be resumed.

-You can try the IMA extension in the ExoPlayer demo app.
-To do this you must select and build one of the `withExtensions` build variants of the demo app in Android Studio.
-You can find IMA test content in the "IMA sample ad tags" section of the app.
+You can try the IMA extension in the ExoPlayer demo app, which has test content in the "IMA sample ad tags" section of the sample chooser.
 The demo app's `PlayerActivity` also shows how to persist the `ImaAdsLoader` instance and the player position when backgrounded during ad playback.

 [top level README]: https://github.com/google/ExoPlayer/blob/release-v2/README.md
 [sample ad tags]: https://developers.google.com/interactive-media-ads/docs/sdks/android/tags